Click here to go back to News 2005

 Bitar Consultants were commissioned to design phase I of the New Amman Customs Clearance Center for the Ministry of Public Works and Housing.
 The project consists of an inland port adjacent to the Eastern Ring Road along Amman.
 This project is part of the Amman Development Corridor.

 The Jordanian government signed an agreement with the Abu Dhabi Fund for Development for funding the construction of phase II of the Pediatric Hospital in al-Hussein Medical City for 5.7 million JD (8 million $US).
 This agreement is an extension of the first agreement signed in July 2003 for funding the project for 8.5 million JD (12 million $US).
 The total estimated cost of the project, which will cover an area of 27,000 square meters, is around 30 million JD (42 million $US).
 The Opec Fund for International Development is expected to fund the project for another 10.6 million JD (15 million $US).
 Phase I of the project included the construction of a 135-bed general hospital for 10.6 million JD (15 million $US).
 Phase II will include facilities for pediatric sub-specialties including cardiac, ENT, dental, and plastic surgery.
 The cost of this phase is estimated at 10.6 million JD (15 million $US).
-The scope of work includes constructing a five-storey hospital.
+The scope of work includes constructing a five-story hospital.
 Lebanon's Dar al-Handasah and its US affiliate Perkins + Will are the design consultants for the project.
 Mechanical, electrical, and plumbing works for the project will be carried out by Drake & Scull International, and the Jordanian MID Contracting will be responsible for civil works.
 Construction work on the hospital project is already under way and is scheduled for completion by January 2007.
 (Source: al-Ra'i, April 14 and The Jordan Times, April 6, 2005)

 Three companies signed agreements with the Aqaba Special Economic Zone Authority (ASEZA) for the construction of 3 hotels within the Tala Bay project.
-The hotels will include a total of 920 rooms, and are expected to cost about 100 million JD (around 140 million $US).
+The hotels will include a total of 920 rooms, and are expected to cost about 100 million JD (140 million $US).
 According to the agreements, the Jordanian Zara Investment (Holding) Company will construct a 350-room hotel; the Qatari al-Qamar Investment will construct a 320-room hotel; and the Egyptian Golden Coast Investment Company will construct a 250-room hotel.
 (Source: al-Ra'i, April 28, 2005)

 The department of architecture at the Jordan University for Science and Technology (JUST) held three lectures as part of its ongoing lecture series.
 The first lecture was by Mohammad Yaghan, Dean of the Department of Arts and Architecture at Petra University, entitled Muqarnas Pre-Designed Erecting Units.
 The second was by Arif Hasan, Chairman of the Urban Resource Centre and the Orangi Pilot Project-Research & Training Institute in Karachi, entitled Professional Evolution: from Architecture to Development.
 The third was by Wael Samhouri, Head of the Department of History & Theory of Architecture at the University of Damascus, entitled 2004 Cityscape Architectural Review Winning Award Proposal for the Eastern Park of Damascus.